muhammad-tamim/JavaScript-notes/README.md

 ### Export:

-There are Three main ways to export from a file:
+There are Three main ways to export a file:

-1. Named Export: You export multiple values by name
+1. Named Export: export multiple values by name

 ```js
 // math.js
 export const PI = 3.14;

 export function add(x, y) {
   return x + y;
 }

 export const multiply = (x, y) => x * y;
 ```

-2. Default Export: You export only one default value form a file.
+2. Default Export: export only one default value form a file.
 A file can have only one default export

 ```js
 // greet.js